dehora/nakadi-book-spike/README.md

 - **Built on proven infrastructure.** Nakadi uses the excellent [Apache Kafka](http://kafka.apache.org/) as its internal message broker and the also excellent PostgreSQL as a backing database.

-The section ["Comparison to Other Systems"](./docs/using/comparison.html) describes Nakadi relative to systems such as Apache Kafka, AWS Kinesis, Google Pub/Sub and
+The section ["Comparison to Other Systems"](./docs/using/comparison.html) describes Nakadi relative to systems such as Apache Kafka, AWS Kinesis, Google Pub/Sub and Azure EventHub.

 ### Contributing